 Finally, environmental factors like weather can also cause train derailments.
 High winds, rockslides, flash floods, and avalanches have been known to cause derailments in the past.
 It’s imperative for train operators to understand when weather conditions may cause a possible threat and issue delays when necessary.

 In rare instances, a derailment can also be deliberately caused to avoid or prevent a more serious accident, such as a collision with another train or vehicle that has been stopped on the tracks.
 Deliberate derailments usually happen at set points in the tracks called derails or catch points, which are built in tracks for these types of emergency situations.

 Taking Legal Action After a Train Derailment

 If you or someone you love has been injured in a train derailment that could have been prevented, you may have grounds for legal action if the accident was caused by human negligence.
 Train operators and company employees have a duty to keep passengers and communities safe.
-Krzak Rundio Law Group has experience representing clients who have been seriously injured in major transportation accidents like train wrecks and can tell you if you have a potential claim.
+Krzak Rundio Gorman, Injury Attorneys has experience representing clients who have been seriously injured in major transportation accidents like train wrecks and can tell you if you have a potential claim.